 The Standard Missile-6 (SM-6) is an endo-atmospheric interceptor, which uses a blast-fragmentation warhead to engage cruise missiles, aircraft, and ballistic missiles in the terminal phase. as its kill vehicle.
 The U.S. Navy is also upgrading the SM-6 to perform strike missions.

-The body of the Standard Missile-6 combines the solid rocket booster and dual thrust rocket motors of the Standard Missile-3 series, the body frame of the Standard Missile-2 series, and the seeker and nose of an Advanced Medium-Range Air-to-Air Missile (AMRAAM).1 The dual-mode active and semi-active seeker technology allows the SM-6 to discriminate low flying cruise missile targets even in conditions with significant ground clutter.
-The built-in targeting radar, combined with the Navy’s updated Naval Integrated Fire Control-Counter Air (NIFC-CA), can receive targeting information from radar sources other than the Aegis AN/SPY-1, allowing over-the-horizon engagements.2 This over-the-horizon capability extends the range of the missile to an estimated 370 km, beyond the range of a SM-2.3
+The body of the Standard Missile-6 combines the solid rocket booster and dual thrust rocket motors of the Standard Missile-3 series, the airframe of the Standard Missile-2 series, and the seeker and nosecone of an Advanced Medium-Range Air-to-Air Missile (AMRAAM).1 The dual-mode active and semi-active seeker technology allows the SM-6 to discriminate low flying cruise missile targets even in conditions with significant ground clutter.
+The SM-6’s built-in targeting radar, combined with the Navy’s updated Naval Integrated Fire Control-Counter Air (NIFC-CA), can receive targeting information from radar sources other than the onboard sensor (such as a SPY-1 radar) of the ship which fired it, allowing over-the-horizon engagements.2 This over-the-horizon capability extends the range of the missile to an estimated 370 km, beyond the range of a SM-2.3

 SM-6 Deployment and Upgrades